Skip to main content

 "Let me help here, you go."
 Sajja smiled, directing a maid to take the empty plate from her hand as Ajabdeh followed Heer.

-The doctor smiled at Ajabdeh and Heer ``Well she is improving given that she recognized you both as her daughters.
+The doctor smiled at Ajabdeh and Heer ``Well, she is improving given that she recognised you both as her daughters.
 We need to observe her more closely for a few days.``

 "I think we should shift back home," Ajabdeh said.
 "She will be more comfortable there."